 El Greco’s Breakthrough Moment on the Parisian Cultural Scene

 El Greco was way ahead of his time, and he alone enjoys a pivotal place in Western art history — as perhaps the last master of Late Renaissance painting who became the first master of the golden century of art in Europe.
 Born in 1541 in Crete (then a part of the Republic of Venice) and schooled in the Byzantine tradition before moving on to Venice and Rome, El Greco settled in Toledo, Spain, where he spent the final 37 years of his life.
 El Greco expressed the color, audacity, atmospheric light and heroic drama of the Italian Renaissance on his own terms.
 Rediscovered in the 18th Century by Delacroix, Manet and Cezanne, El Greco’s achievements inspired the Symbolists, Picasso during his Blue Period, Der Blaue Reiter group and Jackson Pollock.
 It is interesting to note that El Greco’s unique, expressive style received its highest praise early in the 20th Century, but was met with puzzlement by his contemporaries.

-The exhibition at the Grand Palais marks El Greco’s first monographic show in France and while not huge — featuring 76 paintings — it possesses all the ingredients for a blockbuster.
+The exhibition at the Grand Palais marked El Greco’s first monographic show in France and while not huge — featuring 76 paintings — it possessed all the ingredients for a blockbuster.
 We loved it!

 El Greco in Chicago in 2020

-The works in this Parisian show will be exhibited in the USA from March 7 – October 19, 2020 when the Art Institute of Chicago presents “El Greco: Ambition & Defiance.”
+The works in this Parisian show were exhibited in the USA from March 7 – October 19, 2020 when the Art Institute of Chicago presented “El Greco: Ambition & Defiance.”